atbcb/usab-uswds/_pages/av/report.md

   </figcaption>Robin Hutcheson</figcaption>
 </figure>

-He was followed by Department of Transportation (DOT) Deputy Assistant Secretary for Safety Policy **Robin Hutcheson** who called attention to accessible transportation as pivotal to employment, education, health care, housing, and community living.
-"Making vehicles and infrastructure safe and accessible to everyone and, most importantly, making vehicles and infrastructure safe for people with disabilities from the outset is so critical," she remarked.
+<p>He was followed by Department of Transportation (DOT) Deputy Assistant Secretary for Safety Policy **Robin Hutcheson** who called attention to accessible transportation as pivotal to employment, education, health care, housing, and community living.
+"Making vehicles and infrastructure safe and accessible to everyone and, most importantly, making vehicles and infrastructure safe for people with disabilities from the outset is so critical," she remarked.<p>

 ### ADA Accessibility Guidelines and Standards for Transportation Vehicles
 {: .clear }